bpfree/pr_wind_analysis/README.md

 # Puerto Rico
 This GitHub repository hosts recreated wind speed data (160 meters) for Puerto Rico.
-Associated code obtains wind data for Puerto Rico from NREL's [Wind Integration National Dataset (WIND) Toolkit](https://www.nrel.gov/grid/wind-toolkit.html) to recreate the 20-year mean wind speed dataset contained in the [Puerto Rico 100 report](https://www.nrel.gov/docs/fy24osti/88615.pdf).
-For more information about the PR100 study, this the official [website](https://pr100.gov/).
+Associated code obtains wind data for Puerto Rico from NREL's [Wind Integration National Dataset (WIND) Toolkit](https://www.nrel.gov/grid/wind-toolkit.html) to recreate the 20-year mean wind speed dataset contained in the [Puerto Rico 100 report](https://www.nrel.gov/docs/fy24osti/88615.pdf) (see Figure 10 on page 12 [page 23 of the PDF]).
+For more information about the PR100 study, this is the official [website](https://pr100.gov/).

 #### Good resources for how to obtain and manipulate the NSRDB data are contained in NREL's [Github repository](https://github.com/NREL/hsds-examples) for HSDS:
 * [Notebook examples](https://github.com/NREL/hsds-examples/tree/master/notebooks)